 Most notably, Interim President Ms. Adria Renke is the first-ever female president of a Jesuit high school in the United States.

-We recognize that a perfect change cannot happen overnight; it is a process that is multi-layered and complex.
+We recognize that a perfect change cannot happen overnight; it is a process.
 But it is a process that needs to continue moving in the right direction.

 Brophy has always been a school that holds diversity as a central tenet to a complete education.
-We hope this belief encourages the administration to continue to increase female influence in classrooms.
+We hope this belief encourages the administration to continue to increase female influence in the classroom.

+By Anthony Cardellini ’17 and Andrew Howard ’17.
 Staff editorials represent the view of The Roundup.
-Share your thoughts by e-mailing email@example.com or leave comments online at roundup.brophyprep.org
+Share your thoughts by emailing email@example.com or leave comments online at roundup.brophyprep.org